 - Advanced Aviation SMS: Generating Profits - First Steps

 - Why Aviation Safety Managers Fail without Dept Head Support in SMS

 - 3 Scenarios for Accountable Executives to Minimize Risk

 Aviation SMS' Organizational Perspective Must Change

-Aviation SMS must be seen a business tool to assist organizations to satisfy their business mission, which in most cases equates to generating profits with the least amount of inputs.
+Aviation SMS must be seen as a business tool to assist organizations to satisfy their business mission, which in most cases equates to generating profits with the least amount of input.
 In too many countries, senior-level managers maintain suspicions that SMS is another way for regulatory agencies to exert increasing operational control that detracts from organizational profitability.

-While aviation SMS are designed to positively support business operations, safety managers seldom enjoy elevated levels of support from other department leaders.
+While aviation SMS is designed to positively support business operations, safety managers seldom enjoy elevated levels of support from other department leaders.
 This lack of support ends up costing the organization tremendous sums in:

 - Recurring audit findings;

 - Decreased effectiveness resulting from embittered, disillusioned managers; and